leafsphp/docs/src/docs/http/response.md

 ## Plain text responses

-Plain text responses can be created using the `text()` method.
+Plain text responses can be created using the `plain()` method.
 This method accepts 2 parameters:

 - a string as text to output
 - an optional status code (defaults to 200/OK)